HesselM/rpicross_notes/02-network.md

     fallback static_ip
     ```

     > Note that this example is using the static profile, configured earlier in this guide.
-You could setup a different IP adress as shown before.
+You could setup a different IP address as shown before.
 If you copied the settings from this guide, `dhcpcd.conf` should read:
     ```
     profile static_ip
     static ip_address=192.168.1.100/24